Student Research Award

-Applications for research to be conducted during the academic year 2017-2018 must be submitted to the Hitchcock Foundation no later than 12:00 noon on Monday, March 5, 2018.
+Applications for research to be conducted during the academic year 2019-2020 must be received no later than 12:00 noon on Monday, March 4, 2019.
 The application must be submitted electronically in a single pdf file to: Jennifer.K.Reining@Hitchcock.org with a copy to Karen.E.Jones@Hitchcock.org.
 Late applications will not be accepted.

 I. Each candidate must submit: